gongwolf/BackbonIndex/ReadMe.md

  -dbname,--dbname <arg>               name of the neo4j db -degreeHandle <arg>                  two degree edges handling,
                                       [none,each,normal], default:normal
- -GraphInfo,--GraphInfo <arg>         the place where stores the
+ -dtwnormal <arg>                     normalization for cosine similarity -GraphInfo,--GraphInfo <arg>         the place where stores the
-                                      information of nodes and edges -h,--help                            print the help of this command -indexFolder,--indexFolder <arg>     the place where to store the index -landmarkIndexFolder <arg>           the place where to store the landmark index for given level neo4j
+                                      information of nodes and edges -h,--help                            print the help of this command -indexFolder,--indexFolder <arg>     the place where to store the index -infotype <arg>                      the information type: distribution,
+                                      pair, twohop, coef
+ -infoverb <arg>                      display the information of the
+                                      coefficient in ascending order -landmarkIndexFolder <arg>           the place where to store the landmark index for given level neo4j
                                       db